SecorD0/Monitoring/dashboards/Solana/README.md

 - If it failed to get the size of the block reward, it sets the average value from the DB.

 ### 06.05.2022
-- Fixed a bug with the editing of awards for the previous epoch.
+- Fixed a bug with the editing of rewards for the previous epoch.

 ### 05.05.2022
 - The algorithm for determining `Syncing` status was changed;